Mask mandate passes unanimously in Martin County

 Commissioners in Martin County on Tuesday unanimously passed a public mask mandate by a vote of 5-0.

-The ordinance will be a noncriminal infraction but "shall be enforced by county law enforcement agencies."
+The mask ordinance imposes a noncriminal infraction but "shall be enforced by county law enforcement agencies."
 A person cannot be arrested for violating the mandate.

 Offenders can be fined $50 on the first offense, $100 for a second offense and $250 on a third offense.